siddhi1508347/covid-report-analysis-/README.md

-A data analysis project exploring COVID-19 trends across major Indian states, focused on identifying regional disparities in case severity, fatality rates, vaccination coverage, and testing efficiency.
+A data analysis project exploring COVID-19 trends across major Indian states, focused on identifying regional disparities in case severity, fatality rates, vaccination coverage, and testing efficiency...

 ## What this project does
 - Cleans and structures state-wise COVID-19 data using **SQL**